petejohansonxo/Cordova-Image2Gallery/README.md

 Canvas2ImagePlugin
 ============

-This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.
+This plugin allows you to save the contents of an HTML canvas tag or from an url to the iOS Photo Library, Android Gallery from your app.

 See an example project using it here: [https://github.com/devgeeks/Canvas2ImageDemo](https://github.com/devgeeks/Canvas2ImageDemo) - note: this app does not work in wp8.